codeberg-io/AppcoinsUnityPlugin/README.md

-# Appcoins Unity Plugin
+# AppCoins Unity Plugin

 ![picture](Screenshots/logos.png)

-This is the official Unity plugin for Appcoins that allows you to integrate AppCoins in-app billing or Proof of Attention Ads into your Unity android game.
+This is the official Unity plugin for the AppCoins Protocol that allows you to integrate AppCoins In-App Billing or Proof-of-Attention Ads into your Unity Android game.

-## About Appcoins Unity Plugin
+## About AppCoins Unity Plugin
-This plugin is developed from a fork of the unofficial unity plugin for Appcoins by [codeberg-io](https://github.com/codeberg-io/AppcoinsUnityPlugin)
+This plugin is developed from a fork of the unofficial unity plugin for AppCoins by [codeberg-io](https://github.com/codeberg-io/AppcoinsUnityPlugin).
-.
-We thought it was a great initiative and decided to support the project and help all Unity developers who would be integrating the Appcoins In-App Billing into their game.
+ We thought it was a great initiative and decided to support the project and help all Unity developers who would be integrating the AppCoins In-App Billing into their game.

 ## Integrating the plugin into your game

 1. Download the plugin package [AppCoins_Unity_Package.unitypackage](https://github.com/AppStoreFoundation/AppcoinsUnityPlugin/blob/develop/AppCoins_Unity_Package.unitypackage) file and open the package in your Unity project (double click the file or in Unity go to Assets -> Import Package -> Custom Package.... and find the file you just downloaded).
-If you don't want to import the example make sure to untick the example folder, everything else is mandatory.
+If you don't want to import the example, make sure to untick the example folder.
+Everything else is mandatory.

 ![picture](Screenshots/shot2.png)